orest-d/quals/doc/quantile_regression.md

 ## Analytical regression formula with 1 parameter for an asymetric fitness function

-The main trick of the quantile regression is that it is using an asymetric fitness function, so that points above the regression function $f(\mathbf{X})$ are weighed more (or less) than the points below.
+The main trick of the quantile regression is that it is using an asymmetric fitness function, so that points above the regression function $f(\mathbf{X})$ are weighed more (or less) than the points below.
-What we need is some simple asymetric function with the minimum at 0.
+What we need is some simple asymmetric function with the minimum at 0.

 How about a cubic function $y=x^2(cx+1)$ - let's say with c=1:
 ![cubic](cubic.svg)

 Cubic function (orange) is quite close to a parabola $x^2$ (dashed blue line).
 (Close zero, when $x^3 \ll x^2$ the $x^3$ can be neglected.)
-Further away from zero the function becomes visibly asymetric - more shallow below and steeper above the zero.
+Further away from zero the function becomes visibly asymmetric - more shallow below and steeper above the zero.
 This is pretty much the same trick as with the skewed absolute value.

 Let's try to make a *"linear least cubes"* regression: